Narabzad/Chameleons/README.md

 performance reported by the ranker are due to improvements on another selected subset of queries.
 We believe that careful treatment on these queries will lead to the a more stable and consistent performance of neural rankers across all the queries.

-Further, we show the performance of SOTA rankers  on MSMARCO small dev set which contains 6980 queries in Table 1.
+We investigate the performance of SOTA rankers  on MSMARCO small dev set  which contains 6980 queries.
+We noticed no matter which baseline method is considered, whether it be a traditional BM25 ranker or a complex neural ranker, there is a noticeable number of queries for which the rankers are unable to return any reasonable ranking.
+Further there is a noticeable number of poorly performed queries that are in common acroos all the rankers.
+Table 1 illustrates the performance of  the 'difficult' queries qhich are among least 50% performance of each baseline and are in common in 4,5 and 6 of SOTA rankers

 **Table 1. : MAP Performance of  the rankers on 50% hardest queries of the Chameleon datasets.**
 | Variations          | Dataset Name          | Queries             |BM25   | DeepCT | DocT5Query | RepBert | ANCE   | TCT-Colbert |